Serendipity Workshop + UQ–UTokyo Joint Symposium + ASPIRE/EXPLORER Joint Conference

 Registration & Contact

 Register through this webpage by October 10, 2025.
+Registration is free of charge.
 For inquiries, please contact the Serendipity Lab at goda@chem.s.u-tokyo.ac.jp.

 Speakers